 Last major revision: June 2014

 What we are about.
-Stocknectar.Org hopes to assist any investor large or small to maximize gains, while also hoping to minimize losses in the event of a severe stock market recession, via free information.
+Stocknectar.Org offers free information to assist any investor large or small to maximize gains, while also hoping to minimize losses in the event of a severe stock market recession.

 (This is only general information, not financial advice.
 Please modify any suggestions according to your personal situation.
 If you do not fully understand this information, please seek professional advice.
 Stocknectar.Org receives no approval or payment for any of these suggestions.)

 A. Top tips for financial success.

 - How to be wealthy: you are already wealthy if you can live on half your income, invest the other half.
 (For details see section D-1 below.)

 - How to invest shrewdly: invest in index ETFs, not individual stocks–and invest 20% in PHDG, a “hedging ETF” which often gains value whenever most indexes are losing value.
 (For a list of top-performing ETFs see Stocknectar.Org/ETF.)